mitchdz/IntroToBash/docs/05-ARRAYS.md

 dir4
 ```

-And we can easily remove each newly creatied directory in a very similar fashion
+Remove each newly creatied directory in a very similar fashion

 ```bash